janekmi/nvml/librpma/index.md

 #### The librpma library

-**librpmem** provides low-level support for remote access to *persistent memory* (pmem) utilizing RDMA-capable RNICs.
-The library can be used to replicate remotely a memory region over RDMA protocol.
+**librpma** provides low-level support for remote access to *persistent memory* (pmem) utilizing RDMA-capable RNICs.
+The library can be used to remotely read and write a memory region over the RDMA protocol.
+It utilizes an appropriate persistency mechanism based on the remote node's platform capabilities.
-It utilizes appropriate persistency mechanism based on remote node's platform capabilities.
-The **librpmem** utilizes the **ssh** client to authenticate a user on remote node and for encryption of connection's out-of-band configuration data.
-See **SSH** section for details.

-This library is for applications that use remote persistent memory directly, without the help of any library-supplied transactions or memory allocation.
-Higher-level libraries that build on **libpmem** are available and are recommended for most applications, see:
+This library is for applications that use remote persistent memory directly to preserve complete control over data transmission process.

 Man pages that contains a list of the **Linux** interfaces provided: